SudoPlayGames/Joise/guide.md

   * A PR should be focused on content, meaning a PR in which the majority of the changes are syntax changes will not be accepted.
   * Ensure that your change isn't already being developed, or hasn't been previously rejected.
   * Ensure that your changes are on the `develop` branch.
+  * Ensure that your changes are compatible with [GWT's subset of the JRE](http://www.gwtproject.org/doc/latest/RefJreEmulation.html).
   * Use the file you are editing as a style guide.

 ### Getting started